MZanggl/cli-controller/README.md

 ### Fallback when route was not found

-By default, it will raise an exception.
+By default, it will raise an exception optionally providing some alternative routes.

 ```bash
 node ./index.js does-not-exist